 In multiple clock hardware designs, the clock period of the port interface should be computed using the connected "clocked subsystem domain".
-By default, "synchronous system clock" source is used by all the ports but for asynchronous clock hardware designs it is necessary to explicitly specify the clock sources of every port (e.g., if the output port clock is different than the block's input port clock).
+By default, "synchronous system clock" source is used by all the ports, but for asynchronous clock hardware designs, it is necessary to explicitly specify the clock sources of every port (e.g., if the output port clock is different than the block's input port clock).

-Note: You must set the sample rate to '1.0' to all output ports of multiple independent clock black box designs; it automatically set the output ports to the destination clock subsystem period.
+Note: You must set the sample rate to '1.0' for all output ports of multiple independent clock black box designs; it automatically sets the output ports to the destination clock subsystem period.

-SysgenPortDescriptor provides a method 'setRate', which allows you to explicitly set the rate of a port.
+SysgenPortDescriptor provides a method called 'setRate' that you can use to explicitly set the rate of a port.